Six Artists in Search of a Play

 Polish political prisoner Gustav finds himself incarcerated for nationalistic activities against Tsar Alexander I. Through Part III of Dziady/Forefathers’ Eve, he is re-Christened as Konrad and transformed from the maudlin, self-absorbed lover, to the impassioned revolutionary, striving to bring his nation together and free his people from oppression.

 Dziady/Forefathers’ Eve is the best-known work of Adam Mickiewicz, widely accepted as Poland’s greatest poet.
-Considered a significant work of European Romanticism, Mickiewicz’s poetic drama is presented on a British stage for the first time.
+Considered a significant work of European Romanticism, Mickiewicz’s poetic drama is presented on a British stage for the first time in this radical feminist staging.

 Friday 28 May 7pm